How Does DNA Work?

 So far, we've just been tinkering with the gene recipe.
 Now we need a chef to actually source the ingredients and produce the dish.

 The finished messenger RNA strand exits the nucleus and lands in the fluid cell cytoplasm.
-This is the kitchen floor.
 Here, a ribosome binds to the start of the mRNA and does something remarkable.

 Ribosomes read the mRNA in groups of three bases called codons.
 These are matched to complementary anticodons.